 Exclusions

 Some policies add specific exclusions denying coverage for recurrence of the same cancer strain you already had or second malignancies of certain kinds.
-This protects insurers long term.
+This protects insurers in the long term.

 Waiting Periods